danadascalescu00/PostIt/README.md

 ## Built With
 * **Adobe Illustrator** - The vector graphics editor developed used for the creation of Isometric design.
-* **ReactJs** - The open-source JavaScript library used for building the user interface.
+* **[ReactJs](https://github.com/facebook/react)** - The open-source JavaScript library used for building the user interface.
 * **React Bootstrap** - The front-end framework used for building the user interface.
 * **Material UI** -  One of the most popular React UI component used for frontend development.
 * **Docker CLI** - The plugins used for building, testing, and sharing the containerized application.
 Docker was used for loading a full OS on top of our host system and having certain essential resources emulated.
+* **MongoDB** - A NoSQL database used for transactionals store.
+It is great to used when the perfomnace is a concern and the data structure evolves over time.

 ## Authors